pdjr-signalk-plugins/range-monitor/README.md

-# pdjr-skplugin-rangenotifier
+# pdjr-skplugin-range-notifier

 Raise notifications based on value ranges.

 ## Description

-**pdjr-skplugin-rangenotifier** operates one or more user-defined *rule*s.
+**pdjr-skplugin-range-notifier** operates one or more user-defined *rule*s.
 Each rule specifies a Signal K *path*, a pair of *threshold*s and some *notification*s.